morganw-code/ImpulseAuction/README.md

         - As a registered user, I want to be able to favourite listings
         - As a registered user, I do not want to be able to see the admin dashboard
         - As a registered user, I do not want unregistered users to see my account
+        - As a registered user, I want to navigate the site freely
+        - As a registered user, I want to be able to delete listings from a dashboard
+        - As a registered user, I want to be able to edit listings from a dashboard
+        - As a registered user, I want to be able to delete favourites from a dashboard

 ##### 8. Provide Wireframes for your App.